xli/xli.github.io/_posts/2015-06-28-classical-planning-2-tdd-a-minimum-pddl-planner.md

 end
 {% endhighlight %}

-Then we'll look for actions precondition of that matches given state:
+Then we'll look for actions precondition of that matches given state; the only special condition we need handle is negative condition, which starts with `:-`:

 {% highlight ruby %}
 def actions(state)